ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 * **SAP HANA**: For SAP HANA, there are distinct processor and memory billing parts.
 The charges on these distinct parts appear on the monthly invoices.
 Similar to other types of deployments, the following types of systems, processors, and memory are supported for SAP HANA:
     - System types: S1022, E1050, or E1080
     - Virtual processor core types: dedicated, shared capped, or shared uncapped
-    - Memory types: scale-out or scale-up
+    - Memory types: scale out or scale-up

 For SAP HANA workloads, the charges for processor and memory parts are the same as compared to non-SAP HANA workloads.
 To estimate the costs for non-SAP HANA workloads, see Tables 3, 4, 5, and 6.